vizik24/Eurlirian-Path/README.txt

 Current State of the Project:
 Provided with a shapefile of a given road network, the program converts this to a graph.
 From this graph, the Eulerian path is calculated, if this is not possible you can calculate the semi-eulirian path.

+In its current state, the best route will only be created for a fraction of the users.

 Graph creation logic:
 The current graph creation code removes nodes (street corners) that have either 0 streets connected to them,